sbb-design-systems/lyne-components/README.md

 - DEPLOYMENTS.md might get large over time.
 Should we limit it to x releases?
 - ommit output when netlify_deploy.sh is called on travis
 - update documentation to adhere to the latest changes
-- add the node command for DEPLOYMENTS.md used in travis job to a shell script

 # SemVer
 We use semantic versioning